iowarp/iowarp-install/README.md

 spack install iowarp
 ```

+## Contributing

+Contributions are welcome.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License

-IOWarp Install is licensed under the BSD 3-Clause License.
-You can find the full license text in the source files.
+Licensed under the BSD 3-Clause License.
+See [LICENSE](LICENSE) for details.

 ## Support